Click on the cute caterpillar with binoculars to go to

 Pearl Crescent - asters

-Variegated Fritillary - passion vines
+Variegated & Gulf Fritillary - passion vines

 Did you know that butterflies can use the "weeds" that grow naturally in your lawn?